Police: Accused Oakland gunman targeted administrator, classmates

 | OAKLAND, California

-Oakland Police Chief Howard Jordan said 43-year-old One Goh, who had been expelled from Oikos University for "anger management" issues, had been cooperative since being taken into custody after Monday's shootings but "not particularly remorseful."
+Oakland Police Chief Howard Jordan said that 43-year-old One Goh, expelled from Oikos University for "anger management" issues, has been cooperative since being taken into custody after Monday's shootings but "not particularly remorseful."

-"We know that he came here with the intent of locating an administrator, and she was not here," Jordan told a news conference.
+"We know that he came here with the intent of locating an administrator and she was not here," Jordan said at a news conference.
 "He then went through the entire building systematically and randomly shooting victims."

-Oikos, founded by a pastor from South Korea, serves about 100 students in a single building and has close links to the Korean-American Christian community.
+Oikos serves about 100 students in a single building and has links to the Korean-American Christian community.
 Goh is Korean-American.
 Prosecutors were expected to file charges against him on Wednesday.

-The shooting at Oikos marked the deadliest outburst of gun violence at a U.S. college since a student at Virginia Tech University killed 32 people and wounded 25 others before taking his own life in April 2007.
+The attack at Oikos was the deadliest shooting rampage at a U.S. college since a student at Virginia Tech University gunned down 32 people in April 2007.

 The three wounded victims were released from an Oakland hospital by mid-morning on Tuesday.